 A laser cutter provides a fast and accurate way of cutting a variety of materials, such as paper, card, acrylic, wood, laminate and fabric.
 It works by firing a high-powered carbon dioxide laser through a series of mirrors and a focusing lens to produce a beam that burns very precisely through the media.

 Create designs using Inkscape, Adobe Illustrator or Affinity Designer.
 All designs will be cut from 2.8 mm MDF.
 Please ensure that your design will work for material of this thickness.
 For designs with separate parts intended to fit together we recommend a ‘kerf’ or ‘burn’ of 0.1 mm.
 For most designs, this should result in a tight fit that does not require glue or screws.
-The maximum dimensions of our laser cutter are 900 x 600 mm.
+The maximum dimensions of our laser cutter are 600 x 400 mm.
 We cannot cut designs that contain any single element that does not fit within these dimensions.

 AI, PDF, SVG & DXF.

 $1 for each 600 x 400mm sized piece of MDF used to make your design.